Advantages and Disadvantages of GST

 For SMEs with a turnover under Rs.
 1.5 crore, the composition scheme lets them pay a fixed rate between 1% to 6% tax instead of GST and requires fewer compliance requirements.
 There is a catch, however: these businesses cannot claim input tax credits.
 Many SMEs will need help deciding between the composition scheme (and no input tax credit or ITC) and higher taxes.

-Having understood the merits and demerits of GST, let's see how GST is calculated.
+After understanding the GST pros and cons let's see how GST is calculated.

 Also Read - What Is Production Management System?